pgalchemy/email-builder/README.md

 ## :e-mail: The Code

 We'd like you to use [Foundation for Emails](https://get.foundation/emails.html) to translate the provided design into a functioning email.
 If you're not familiar with Foundation for Emails, please read the [documentation](https://get.foundation/emails/docs/).
 We want you to take full advantage of the build system.
 Use SASS, Inky, and the build scripts, if possible.

 We've included a Foundation for Emails project in this repo that we created using [Foundation-CLI](https://github.com/foundation/foundation-cli).
 You're going to want to use Foundation-CLI to make your life easier while building the email!
+All you need to do is clone this repo and drop it into a new repo on your Github account.
+Don't fork because we want to try to limit folks copying off of other assessments.
+Once you've got it on Github, start building!
+Make sure you are consistently pushing your changes!
+We want to see your thought process!

 If you're having trouble with a particular section, you've got some freedom to move things around to make the design work.
 Please keep a note on the wins and struggles because we'll want to chat about that later!
 Don't overthink it!